Demographics of Northern Ireland: Emigration

 Numbers for other countries are not available for the individual countries that make up the UK, so it is not possible to accurately determine the number living in the US, Canada, or the EU (excluding Ireland).
 The numbers estimated from total UK emigrants are included in the above table but not included in the total.

 Of those born in Northern Ireland and aged between 16 and 24, 64% living in England and 72% living in Scotland are full-time students.

 Ethnicity

-Whereas a question on ethnic group was asked in Great Britain from 1991, it was 2001 that the Northern Ireland census first asked about ethnicity.
+Whereas a question on ethnic group was asked in Great Britain from 1991, it was in 2001 that the Northern Ireland census first asked about ethnicity.